-Volunteers contributed a significant number of hours per year to assist the United Way for the City of Kawartha Lakes in carrying out its activities.
+Volunteers contributed a significant number of hours per year to assist the United Way Haliburton Kawartha Lakes in carrying out its activities.
 Because of the difficulty of determining their fair value, contributed services are not recognized in the financial statements.